EmertonData/robotics/README.md

 > From step 1 to 22, it is the same for both leader and follower arms.
 > **❗IMPORTANT!** Make sure to not turn the motors in any way!
 They should stay in the same position after the calibration

-### Before: Remove the gears of the 6 leader motors
+### Before: Remove the gears of the 6 leader motors, for the leader arm only ❗

 <details>
 <summary><strong>Video removing gears</strong></summary>